 Procurement teams can start calculating benefits by estimating the impact of risk mitigation, value leakage due to non-compliant contracts, and narrating compelling customer stories through case studies.
 By involving the finance team from day one, procurement teams can capture the impact SRM makes on the organization’s balance sheet.

-KiSSFLOW integrates the supplier relationship management process with other aspects of procurement effortlessly.
-By establishing a good supplier management workflow, organizations can address pressing issues like high supply risk, low engagement, less transparency, and a low overall ROI.
+Given its end-to-end design, Kissflow integrates supplier relationship management with other aspects of procurement effortlessly.
+Using its built-in dedicated supplier management workflow, organizations can address pressing issues like high supply risk, low engagement, less transparency, and a low overall ROI.

-Take a look at KiSSFLOW and use it as a benchmark against other supplier management tools to see what it’s like to have a fully automated system to manage your supplier relationships!
+Take a look at Kissflow Procurement Cloud and use it as a benchmark against other supplier management tools to see what it’s like to have a fully automated system to manage your supplier relationships and so much more!